hdfiresky/Dramaverse/backend.md

     ```

 2.  **Start the Production Server**:
     From your `/backend` directory, run the following command.
-This starts the app in "cluster" mode, sets a secure JWT secret, and the server will automatically handle migrations on startup.
+The server will automatically pick up the `PORT` from your `.env` file, but we will override the `JWT_SECRET` directly on the command line for better security.

     ```bash
     JWT_SECRET="your-long-random-super-secret-string-for-production" pm2 start server.js -i max --name "dramaverse-backend"
     ```
-    -   `JWT_SECRET=...`: **Crucially, replace this with your own long, random secret.**
+    -   `JWT_SECRET=...`: **Crucially, replace this with your own long, random secret.** Setting it here overrides any value in `.env`.
-    -   `-i max`: Enables cluster mode.
+    -   `-i max`: Enables cluster mode to use all available CPU cores.
     -   `--name "..."`: Gives the process a memorable name in PM2.

 3.  **Useful PM2 Commands**: